Crime in Tennessee: Memphis

 In 2002 and 2006, the Memphis metropolitan area ranked number one in violent crimes for major cities around the U.S. according to the FBI's annual crime rankings.
 In 2001, 2005, 2006 and 2007, the Memphis metropolitan area ranked second most dangerous among cities with over 500,000 population.

+In September of 2025, it was revealed by the Memphis Police Department that overall crime in the city had reached 25-year lows.
+Preliminary figures from the MPD for 2026 showed crime had continued to trend downward, with all major crimes down 44% and murders down from 110 to 62 through June.

 Jackson

 According to Morgan Quitno's 2010 Metropolitan Crime Rate Rankings, the Jackson metropolitan area had the 13th highest crime rate in the United States.
 Jackson is the primary city within the wider Jackson metropolitan area.
 The Morgan Quitno list of the "Top 25 Most Dangerous Cities of 2007" ranked Jackson as the 9th most dangerous metropolitan area in the United States.
 In 2006, it was listed as the 18th most dangerous.

 Policing

 In 2018, Tennessee had 363 state and local law enforcement agencies.
 Those agencies employed 26,749, including 17,544 sworn officers (those with general arrest powers).
 In 2018, Tennessee had 259 police officers per 100,000 residents.